nesi/support-docs/docs/Storage/Release_Notes_Nearline/Long-term_Storage_-_Nearline_release_notes_v1.1.0.19.md

 *Released Thursday 4 March 2021.*

-This release includes a number of significant changes and new features:
+This release ../../../ a number of significant changes and new features:

 -   The `nltraverse` command is now supported by an `nlcompare` command.
     With `nlcompare`, you can compare a directory within `/nesi/project`